mussatto/mussatto.github.io/_posts/2016-10-01-golang-defer.markdown

 ### WAT?

-In this post I will describe how defer works with some sample code.
+In this post I will describe how defer works with a small sample code.

+### The example

 Defer pretty much adds a command in a stack to be executed after a function call before it returns.

 The stack works in LIFO (last in first out)

-### The example

 We will add two print to console commands in defer, just to see how the calls are handled.

 And then check it again in a loop.

 {% highlight go %}